xai990/GEMDiff/README.md

 `--gene_set` is an optional input for gene set list, default as "Random".
 `--balance` is to set the sample number of each label data shown on the figure.
 `--random` is to assign different seeds each time running the script.
-`--vaild` is to plot the test dataset.
+`--valid` is to plot the test dataset.

 The detailed descriptions about the config parameter are as following:
 | Parameter name | Description of parameter |